EHEGUY/movesi/README.md

 Movesi is a lightweight, zero-dependency system tray (Windows) and menu bar (macOS) utility designed to prevent session timeouts, screen locks, and system sleep.
 It works by simulating user activity at randomized micro-intervals.

+Just a quick note: I made this because I didn’t want my Steam game downloads to stop whenever my PC went to sleep.
+Windows consumes way too much RAM and network bandwidth, which slows down my already slow internet, especially when I’m trying to download a game while I’m asleep.
+There are still a few things here and there that need to be fixed.
+The README was generated entirely with AI, and the app was also built with the help of AI.
+I kept it very lightweight and simple, and it’s designed to work on both Windows and Mac.
+It’s still in testing, but it’s working fine on Windows so far!

 Movesi is designed to be fully offline, private (no telemetry), and extremely resource-efficient.

 ## Features & Memory Optimization